Why you need a content strategy framework

 Your content needs to be clear, and clarity means using straightforward language.
 And it should be confident – confidence is attractive, making your audience feel safe.
 When you are clear and confident with your brand's tone of voice, your content is compelling and more likely to draw your audience closer.

-Using your buyer personas
+Use your buyer personas

 Your buyer personas illustrate your ideal customers' needs, interests, fears and aspirations.
 The profiles you create for each persona will be bursting with opportunities for content that will respond to those aspects.
 Your goal is to create content that answers buyers' questions at every stage of their journeys.

 Be sure to involve your sales team, too.
 They are speaking to OEMs day in and day out.
 The information your salespeople gather is a treasure trove of relevant insight and material that can help produce more specific and targeted content ideas.
-And likewise, the marketing team must remain alert to opportunities to develop bespoke content for the sales team.
+Likewise, the marketing team must remain alert to opportunities to develop bespoke content for the sales team.

 The following are tools to help you generate new content ideas: